The Sorceress' Revolt

 “Shoot!”

-The arrows all fired at once.
+Arrows fired all at once.
 Tanshi rotated his torso with blinding speed, using his staff as a fulcrum.
 He was like a leaf dancing in a strong wind.
+None of the arrows hit him.
 It was a splendid Shaolin staff technique.

 The archers flinched.
 They took their stances at a distance.
 Tanshi’s skill with his staff had been further honed at the Shaolin Temple.
-His speed and force were superior to what they were a few short months before.
+His speed and force were superior to what they'd been only a few short months before.

 Just as Tanshi was about to step into the estate, a dozen archers lined up in a row and drew their bows.
 Tanshi held his staff up high and glared.